Preamble

 2.4.2.

-follow such instructions to the best of his or her ability.
-Ambiguities and
+instructions to the best of his or her ability.
+Ambiguities and contradictory

-contradictory instructions, and any decisions to be made outside of the scope
+instructions, and any decisions to be made outside of the scope of such

 appropriate adjustments (if any) to account for the starting rotation to be